Transcript of the video

 For example, I can say that my friend Vanessa and I really like this restaurant.

-It may sound strange, but that's how it is.
+It may sound strange, but that's the way it is.

-I think that if "on" is used so often by French speakers, it's because it's much shorter, it's more impactful quickly.
+I think the reason "on" is used so often by French speakers is that it's much shorter and has a much greater impact quickly.

 It's quicker to say we really like this restaurant than to say we really like this restaurant.
 Of course, it's grammatically correct to say we.
-You can say it at any time.
-We'll understand you, it's correct.
+You can absolutely say it.
+We'll understand, it's correct.

 In this video, I'll give you a tip to speak a little more like a native speaker.